 2. From the Format drop-down list, select Oracle Cloud Infrastructure.

-In the Account drop-down list, select your Oracle Cloud Infrastructure account.
+In the Account drop-down list, select the cloud profile for your Oracle Cloud Infrastructure account.

-You can set up Oracle Cloud Infrastructure accounts by using the Cloud Profile Manager.
 The list after the Account field shows the profile settings for your cloud account.